 It includes:

-- 2-3 passes through a Word manuscript or a PDF of the manuscript
+- Two to three passes through a manuscript in a Word doc or PDF

 The Final Polish makes your work all shiny for your readers, catching and correcting overlooked issues that have managed to slip through the rigorous scrutiny of the other stages, such as: